Atelier-Shiori/anitomy-for-cocoa/Readme.md

 - Video term: *x264*
 - Release group: *THORA*

+You can try it for yourself by running the demo application included with this project.

 ## Why should I use it?

 Anime video files are commonly named in a format where the anime title is followed by the episode number, and all the technical details are enclosed within brackets.
 However, fansub groups tend to use their own naming conventions, and the problem is more complicated than it first appears: